 Although it is unlikely that any saturated fat is of concern to your health – please note grass fed beef contains a higher proportion of stearic acid, which even the mainstream scientific community acknowledges does not raise blood cholesterol levels.

 So it is clear, unless it is stated that it is 100% Grass Fed, or it carries a label such as the ‘Pasture for Life’ that guarantees such standards, then be VERY suspicious.

 It is always worth asking your meat supplier ‘do the animals that produce your meat receive ANY grain feeds?’

 Don’t be a sucker and fall for the newest marketing trick.
 Support farmers and retailers that are selling GENUINE 100% grass fed, delicious nutritious meat.

 Unless you buy ‘100% grass fed meat’ then you can be fairly sure that the meat you eat will have been fed cereal grains – most UK animal feeds contain high volumes of soya.

 Many meat companies will declare that their ‘grass fed’ products may get a small amount of ‘natural’ grain in the winter.
-This usually means the same thing – they are finished on cereals and fed soya!
+This usually means the same thing – they are finished on cereals that probably includes soy meal.

 Only if you buy 100% grass fed or ‘pasture for life‘ certified meat can you guarantee it has not been fed grains.
 Similarly, even buying organic means the animals may have been grain fed the only difference being they are not allowed to be given GM feeds.